 Creating an active social media community is far less about pushing out content, and more about the framework and substance surrounding your shared content.
 What does that mean?
 Simply put, social media influence is created by your willingness to give.
 Give of your time, your knowledge and most of all – yourself.

-Want to begin building a community of like-minded individuals that eagerly share your content?
+Do you want to build a community of like-minded individuals who eagerly share your content?
 Read on!

 Building your community takes planning.
-A pre-requisite to an effective plan is an efficient use of your time.
-To maximize your time spent on social media you must identify your target market, understand their needs and know how and when to meet them.
+A pre-requisite to an effective plan is the efficient use of your time.
+To maximize your time spent on social media you must identify your target market, understand their needs, and know how and when to meet them.

 Is your product or service aimed at young adults or senior citizens?
 Will the target market be of the rural variety or urban?
 There are many questions that have to be answered as you work through the planning process.

-Once you begin to build out your plan, make sure you choose a social platform that will allow you to target that market in the most efficient and effective way while freeing up your time to engage, interact and build meaningful relationships.
+Once you begin to build out your plan, make sure you choose a social platform that will allow you to target that market most efficiently and effectively while freeing up your time to engage, interact and build meaningful relationships.

 What to Track

 Tracking key indicators and analytics will give you the guidance needed when

 - Keep track of what time during the day attracts the most attraction from potential consumers.